 In China, 70% of air pollution in Chinese cities is caused by tailpipes.
 And due to this during a traffic jam, the air around the road becomes almost 5 times dangerous than normal.

 7. Indoor Air pollution is worse than outdoor air pollution

 Indoor air pollution is almost 5 times more harmful than outdoor air pollution.
-The World Health Organization (WHO) agreed, reporting that almost 3% of the global burden of disease is due to indoor air pollution.
-We spend almost 90% of our lives indoors and indoor pollutants cause the rising incidence of autism, allergies and toxin load.
+The World Health Organization (WHO) agreed, reporting that almost 3% of the global burden of disease is due to poor indoor air quality.
+We spend almost 90% of our lives indoors and indoor pollutants cause the rising incidence of autism, allergies, and toxin load.

 Indoor air pollutants are the combination of outdoor air pollutants and tobacco smoke, the gases created by cooking, heating, etc. In some cases, the indoor air pollutants are found 100 times more harmful than outdoor air pollutants.

 We need to get cautious about our atmosphere before it is too late.
 Air pollution is a global problem and it can only be solved through a global approach and collaborative efforts.

 Know What You Breathe and take suggestive measures to reduce air pollution.